elliotttf/HipsterIpsum-chrome/README.md

 grunt build
 ```

-If a new version isn't being deployed enter the version type:
+If a new version is being deployed enter the version type:

 * ```M``` for major
 * ```m``` for minor